Please note, the SPECTRUM Consortium has now ended.

 Our research

-The consortium will investigate the commercial determinants of health and health inequalities, building on the work of the UK Centre for Tobacco and Alcohol Studies by focusing mainly on tobacco and alcohol but extending work to unhealthy food (e.g. high in fat, salt and sugar).
-The research aims to increase understanding of the complex systems of production, distribution and promotion underlying the consumption of these unhealthy commodities; and understanding of the influence of producers of the commodities on the systems that promote or harm health.
+The consortium investigated the commercial determinants of health and health inequalities, building on the work of the UK Centre for Tobacco and Alcohol Studies by focusing mainly on tobacco and alcohol but extending work to unhealthy food (e.g. high in fat, salt and sugar).
+The research aimed to increase understanding of the complex systems of production, distribution and promotion underlying the consumption of these unhealthy commodities; and understanding of the influence of producers of the commodities on the systems that promote or harm health.

 Consortium members